Nyquixt/DyRes/README.md

     -g, --gamma             Learning rate update factor. new_lr = old_lr * gamma

-    --save                  Whether to save network after training --dataset               Dataset to be trained with, CIFAR10, CIFAR100, SVHN, or Tiny ImageNet --cuda                  Use GPU to train if the flag is used --ngpu                  Number of GPUs used for training
+    --save                  Whether to save network after training --dataset               Dataset to be trained with, CIFAR100 or ImageNet --cuda                  Use GPU to train if the flag is used --ngpu                  Number of GPUs used for training